 Learning how to bring more emotion to your voice is a tip to take into consideration when delivering a speech, oral presentation or engaging in public speaking.
 It’s easier than you think and it can really make a difference because it’s not what you say, but how you say it.

-Check out this video done by Earl from Vocal Power, in this particular video tutorial Earl offers some tips and visualization exercises that you can practice at home to help you learn how to bring more emotion to your voice.
+in this video tutorial Earl offers some tips and visualization exercises that you can practice at home to help you learn how to bring more emotion to your voice.
 Not only are these exercises easy, but they teach you how to avoid speaking in monotone.

 It is important to learn how to use emotion in your voice during an oral presentation so as not to bore your audience!

-I’m Earl Sky and today I want to talk to you about getting the emotion out of your voice.
-Taking your voice to the next level, instead of speaking monotone like this.
+I want to talk to you about getting the emotion out of your voice.
+Taking your voice to the next level, instead of speaking in a monotone boring voice.

 So how do we take your voice to the next level?